 Smeeden Foreman Limited has been commissioned by Knight Frank LLP on behalf of YPG Developments Ltd. to undertake an Ecological Assessment of 'Phase IB' at Monarchs Quay, Liverpool, Merseyside.
-The report has been commissioned to inform a planning application to redevelop the site, including the construction of the 'Interpretation centre' and an apartment block.
+The report has been commissioned to inform a planning application to redevelop the site, including the construction of the 'Interpretation centre', carpark with a supermarket and an apartment block.

-6.1 Baseline Information
+6. I Baseline Information